 Charlie Chaplin is one of the first Hollywood movie stars.
 He was born in Britain in a poor family in 1889.
 He left school when he was very young and worked a number of jobs to survive.
 Then he started to perform in a variety theater as a comic actor.

-In 1913 he emigrated to America because he wanted to become a film actor.
+In 1913, he emigrated to America because he wanted to become a film actor.
 He entered the film industry and invented the character of Charlie the Tramp.

 He is a funny short man with a black mustache and a bowler hat.
 Chaplin made wonderful comedy films but all these films were silent.
 They didn’t have spoken dialogues or soundtrack but they had subtitles and music.
 Chaplin was brilliant and his comic character is still famous all over the world.